 Many have heard the term biodiesel, but some still don’t know what this alternative fuel is.
 Biodiesel is an alternative fuel that is non-toxic and biodegradable.
 In the U.S., most biodiesel is created using a fat source like soybean oil, but any type of vegetable oil or animal fats can also be used.
 At SeQuential, we produce high-quality biodiesel from used cooking oil collected from restaurants, commercial kitchens, and other foodservice businesses throughout the Pacific Northwest.
 Our process of creating clean, sustainable fuel is a welcome change from petroleum, which is refined from crude oil.

 Biodiesel is considered a carbon-neutral fuel.
 This means that the carbon dioxide that is emitted during its creation and use is essentially offset by the carbon dioxide that is absorbed by the plants used to make it.
-In fact, testing has demonstrated that SeQuential biodiesel’s carbon footprint is up to 85% smaller than that of petroleum diesel.
+In fact, testing has demonstrated that the carbon footprint of SeQuential’s biodiesel is up to 85% smaller than that of petroleum diesel.
 The result is a renewable form of energy that substantially reduces the environmental harm inflicted by traditional fuel sources for vehicles and other diesel-fueled equipment.

 On top of how it is made, you’ll find that biodiesel has a much different impact on the environment than traditional petroleum fuel.
 Biodiesel burns cleaner than traditional petroleum diesel, which helps your engine work at its highest level and results in considerable greenhouse gas (GHG) benefits.